For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 137. Son And Daughter (May), Queen, 1973

-A real sawdust-and-spit, blues-infused effort from Brian, this was a different beast on stage (and will feature a lot higher in my rankings of Queen live songs), a showcase for his guitar solo before Brighton Rock came along.
+A real spit-and-sawdust, blues-infused effort from Brian, this was a different beast on stage (and will feature a lot higher in my rankings of Queen live songs), a showcase for his guitar solo before Brighton Rock came along.
 The lyrics are frankly a puzzle.
+Listen carefully and there’s some great bass from John.

 136. Scandal (Queen), The Miracle, 1989

-One of the better efforts from the Miracle sessions (and one where the synth treatments enhance the song), Brian’s scorching guitar conveys the pain of the lyrics.
+One of the better efforts from the Miracle sessions (and one where the synth treatments enhance the song for once), Brian’s screaming guitar captures the pain in the lyrics.
+Best moment: “It’s only a life to be twisted and broken…” at 2:12.

 135. Sweet Lady (May), A Night At The Opera, 1975

 Another of Brian’s rockier efforts, this has a great opening riff (sounding even better when played live), solo and frantic outro.
-The lyrics were mocked by ‘Roger’ in the Bohemian Rhapsody movie.
+The lyrics were mocked by ‘Roger’ in the Bohemian Rhapsody movie during a band ‘tiff’.
+Best moment: the guitars at 1:57

 134. Khashoggi’s Ship (Queen), The Miracle, 1989